 Because I like to be extra fancy, and because they looked so pretty, I had to pick some Chinese Five Color peppers to garnish this Spicy Thai Basil Cucumber Cocktail.
 They are EXTREMELY hot, but goodness are they deceivingly cute!

 I almost forgot my favorite ingredient… a cute vintage glass!
 Found 10 of these last weekend at an indoor flea market and thought they had a versatile shape for drinks or dessert.
 That justifies the extra space in my cupboard, right?

-This Spicy Thai Basil Cucumber Cocktail is very easy to make once you’ve gotten your ingredients prepped.
-The cucumber juice takes a little work.
-It has to be peeled, seeded, pureed and then strained to get a nice clear juice, but this drink is worth a little effort.
-The rest is easy.
-Prepping the lime, basil, and hot peppers will make cocktail hour more fun and less work.
+Prepping the cucumber juice, lime, basil, and hot peppers in advance will make cocktail hour more fun and less work.
 Trust me.
-And gather your tools in advance too.
+And gather your cocktail tools in advance too.
 Muddler, cocktail shaker, measuring cup, check, check check!

 Exotic destination in glass anyone?
 So good you won’t want to share, but you have to serve this to your friends.
-They will be understandably impressed with your gourmet bartending skills.
+They will be so impressed with your gourmet bartending skills.

 - 8-10 leaves Thai basil